Economy of Cuba: Public sector

-Private businesses
+Private sector

 Owners of small private restaurants (paladares) originally could seat no more than 12 people and can only employ family members.
 Set monthly fees must be paid regardless of income earned, and frequent inspections yield stiff fines when any of the many self-employment regulations are violated.
+As of 2023, public-sector employment was 65%, and private-sector employment was 35%, compared to the 2000 ratio of 76% to 23% and the 1981 ratio of 91% to 8%.

 As of 2012, more than 150,000 farmers had signed up to lease land from the government for bonus crops.
 Before, homeowners were only allowed to swap; once buying and selling were allowed, prices rose.

-In cities, "urban agriculture" farms small parcels.
+In cities, urban agriculture farms small parcels.
 Growing organopónicos (organic gardens) in the private sector has been attractive to city-dwelling small producers who sell their products where they produce them, avoiding taxes and enjoying a measure of government help from the Ministry of Agriculture (MINAGRI) in the form of seed houses and advisers.